sjanhunen/dokimazo/papers/picture_on_puzzle.rst

 	http://www.beingjewish.com/kresel/shelo.html

-When we look at these statements through our western 21st century lens, they come across as potentially sexist and racist.
+When we look at these statements through our western 21st century lens, they come across as potentially racist and sexist.
 But I don't believe that is the intent behind this series of blessings.
-Rather than these statements being about a Jewish man gloating in his superiority (which they may have been for some), I think these statements are about a Jewish man acknowledging the high bar of service to God given to him under the law.
+Rather than these statements being about a Jewish man gloating in his superiority (which they may have been for some), I think these statements are about a Jewish man acknowledging the high bar of responsibility given to him in the Torah or the law of Moses.

-Bring in the concept of mitzvahs and the service of God under the Old Covenant.
-The Gentile had no requirements in this regard.
-Slaves had only a few.
-Women had more.
-Men had the most.
-This had to do with the service of God.
-But this was limited to the works of the flesh.

-Why was Israel created as a nation in the first place?
-To explain this concept of blessing and service, we need to trace right back to the creation of Eve.
-This is where comparing the various puzzle pieces can really help us.

-First put Eve prop on table.
-How was Eve created?
-She was taken out of Adam.
-Put down Adam prop.
-Why was Eve created?
-To help Adam.

-Then introduce the "All Nations" prop.
-How was Israel created?
-A single nation was separated out of all the other nations through someone called Abraham.
-Put down the "Children of Abraham" prop.
-Why was Israel created?
-To be a blessing to all the other nations and to serve God.
-And I think that Israel will actually be a helper for all the other nations some day, but not until this serving God part is actualy figured out.
-[Bring in suitable quotes from Genesis here].
-Need to be strategic about placing props on one vs two (separate chairs).
+Under the law, there were 613 commandments in total.
+If you were a free Jewish man, all of these commandments would apply to you.
+In other words, the full burden of the law was on your shoulders.
+If you were born a Jewish woman, God acknowledged the differences in roles between men and women, so fewer commandments applied.
+Even fewer for slaves.
+None for Gentiles, unless you became circumcised.

+The Promise came first and faith came first with Abraham.
+If you want to be blessed under the old covenant with that seed of Abraham, you have to keep the law.
+If you want to be blessed with Abraham under the new covenant, faith is your only ticket.
+Both of these blessings are associated with the covenants and with Abraham.

+Blessings / curses of the law.

+[Deu 26:18-19 KJV] 18 And the LORD hath avouched thee this day to be his peculiar people, as he hath promised thee, and that [thou] shouldest keep all his commandments; 19 And to make thee high above all nations which he hath made, in praise, and in name, and in honour; and that thou mayest be an holy people unto the LORD thy God, as he hath spoken.

+I can see the Jewish mind thinking that more commandments => more blessing.
+But what can we really say about the blessing of the law.
+It can at its best delay your death.

+Put down props for two "Children of Abraham"

+In this section, simply put down the two "Children of Abraham" props.
+Discussion stops with the two covenants.

 But when Paul is talking about the seed or children of Abraham, he isn't talking about the Old Covenant or the law.
 Because to be a part of that required circumcision to become a proselite.
 He isn't talking about some kind of "Child of Abraham".